creatively-stupid/canvos/README.md

 - we have two accounts with mostly the same names, it's confusing and we're still trying to consolidate everything to one account

 - updates may come slowly because some of us are on vacation

+- we also now have canvos v3 so we're going to be working on that to make it better and also more useful